LicensePro

 How to Apply: Step-by-Step

-Check Baltimore Zoning Requirements
+Check Baltimore zoning requirements

-Before applying, verify that your business location in Baltimore's Baltimore City County is properly zoned for your intended use.
-Contact the Baltimore planning department.
+Before applying, verify your business location in Baltimore's Baltimore City County is properly zoned for your intended use.
+Contact the Baltimore planning department for a zoning verification letter.

 Collect all necessary paperwork including notary application and filing fee, surety bond (where required, $5,000-$25,000), notary education course and/or exam.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your Notary Commission in Baltimore?